microsoft/verona/docs/internal/expressions.md

 2. Computation often uses concrete types (ex. `U32` or `F64`) instead of interface types (ex. `IntegralType`) or type unions (ex. `(U32 | F64`)).
    The compiler can only match concrete types to their machine equivalent.
    It can try to infer, match and separate concrete types from their declared collection types, but that's an optimisation, not a guarantee.
-3. Inline IR calls (ex. `@llvm.uadd.with.overflow.i8`) can be made in Verona, making explicit the exact instructions that each operation needs.
+3. Direct code generation of the hardware instructions for arithmetic functions.
-   Those calls translated directly to hardware instructions and such short functions are always inlined by the compiler.
+   Those functions are often short and simple and are always inlined by the compiler.
-   These are only available to the standard library, to avoid proliferation of user code that depends on specific versions of LLVM.

 This means `(a + b)` in Verona usually completely bypasses function calls and wrappers and just call a single `add` instruction.